Buenaventura Durruti: Los Justicieros

-When Durruti arrived back in Donostia, he found the local branch of the CNT, run by Manuel Buenacasa, which helped him find work as a mechanic in Errenteria.
+When Durruti arrived back in San Sebastián, he found the local branch of the CNT, run by Manuel Buenacasa, which helped him find work as a mechanic in Errenteria.
 He frequented the union's branch office after he finished work, although he rarely took part in meetings and mostly sat by himself reading newspapers.
 Durruti and other metalworkers affiliated with the CNT formed an opposition group within the local branch of the UGT; Durruti's prominence within the organisation worried its socialist leadership, although he refused to accept any leadership positions that he was nominated for, as he considered rank-and-file militance more important.
 He also became close friends with the CNT leader Buenacasa, who introduced him to several of the union's militants.
 Durruti and a number of these new acquaintances formed a new anarchist group, Los Justicieros.
 In reaction to intensifying state terrorism against the trade union movement, the group decided to attempt to assassinate King Alfonso XIII; the group began constructing a tunnel under the location the King was expected to attend, while Durruti was set the task of acquiring explosives.
 However, before they could carry out their plan, it was uncovered by the police.
 Durruti, Marcelino del Campo and Gregorio Suberviola were publicly named by the media as the plotters.
-With the aid of sympathetic railway workers, Buenacasa arranged their escape from Donostia to Zaragoza by freight train.
+With the aid of sympathetic railway workers, Buenacasa arranged their escape from San Sebastián to Zaragoza by freight train.

-Upon arriving in Zaragoza, the three went to the local self-managed social centre, where they were updated on the activities of the movement in Aragón; Durruti was immediately struck by how large and comprehensive the centre was, compared with the smaller centres he had been to in Donostia and Xixón.
+Upon arriving in Zaragoza, the three went to the local self-managed social centre, where they were updated on the activities of the movement in Aragón; Durruti was immediately struck by how large and comprehensive the centre was, compared with the smaller centres he had been to in San Sebastián and Gijón.
 They then found refuge at the house of Inocencio Pina, who informed them of the repression against the local movement's activists and gave them a choice to remain in Zaragoza and join their struggle; Durruti, known to the group as the "young Asturian", agreed to stay.
 Despite the repression against the organised labour movement, Durruti was able to find work as a mechanic.